Timing the Next Bear Market

 Price to earnings is price divided by consensus analyst estimates of earnings per share for the next 12 months as provided by IBES since December 1989, and FactSet for October 31, 2018.
 Guide to the Markets – U.S. Data are as of October31, 2018.

-If the next bear market is indeed serious but not catastrophic, then participants need a prudent way to be prepared to weather it rather than adopting an “Armageddon” strategy.
+If the next bear market is indeed serious but not catastrophic, then investors need a prudent way to be prepared to weather it rather than adopting an “Armageddon” strategy.

 On the second strategy, the traditional advice in entering a bear market is to have a heavy allocation to Treasury bonds.
 Some fear that this time around, given very low interest rates already, Treasuries have less potential to act as an offset to equity market losses.
 However, as can be seen in Exhibit 4, recent history does not support this fear.